 Next step was to mill simple single layer boards to hold the stepped balanced volume attenuator, 2xboards to hold the input switching relays, and 3xboards to hold the low power transformers.
 There are 3 low power transformers overall.
 The first used to power the soft power switch driver board, the other 2 are used to power the LT3042 regulators boards that power the SE->BAL converters.

 After this was completed, everything was “thrown” in place for another round of measurements before I could move on with the case work.
 After these measurements, the rear panel could be milled on the CNC machine.
 The rear panel holds the power input module (with switch/fuse/line filter), the input connectors, and the speaker output terminal.
 Additionally, it holds another aluminium plate that the α24 boards and the input relay boards are mounted to.
-This can be seen in the imaged below:
+This can be seen in the images below:

 Next it was time to move to the front panel.
 It was at this point that Murphy jumped for a short visit.
 The Dremel I was using on my CNC machine as the spindle blew up while engraving the front panel after years of working flawlessly.
 This was a major issue as I’ve had no replacement for it.
 It was an older model that was no longer being sold, and my “spindle” mounting was sized according to it.
-As a temporary solution, I was able a local forum member who had a similar tool and was willing to lend it to me.
+As a temporary solution, I was able find a local forum member who had a similar tool and was willing to lend it to me.
 This of course brought work to a halt for a few days until I could go and pick-up the replacement.
 I was able to get the panel done eventually, although it didn’t turn out exactly as I’ve hoped it would.

 Finally it was time to start assembly.
 I will skip (just like I did so far) the boring parts of sawing/drilling/tapping/sanding/painting things, and move on to everything being put together.
 If you have any questions about a step I’ve missed you are always welcome to contact me and I’ll be happy to help.

-As you’d expect I had to measure it again after finally assembly to make sure everything was connected.
+As you’d expect I had to measure it again after final assembly to make sure everything was connected.
 I’ve used this opportunity to check the output power before the onset of clipping with both channels loaded by a 8ohm resistors.
 The amplifier hit just over 60W per channel before clipping can be observed.

 I have initially opted for a Zobel network for improved stability only on the speakers outputs.
 However, I’ve quickly came across oscillations when the AKG K1000 headphones were connected to the front output connector.
 Therefore I’ve revised my previous decision and added one to the headphones output as well.

 This amplifier build was completed well over a year ago, and its still being used in my workbench.
 I use it both with headphones and driving my Proac bookshelf speakers, and it does a great job with both.
 The β22 really is a wonderful amplifier, and deserve all of the excellent reviews it receives.
 Its sound is very natural and well balanced.
 It is detailed yet nothing jumps out at you.
-It is probably one of the most transparent amplifiers I have have listened to, and it can drive any headphone effortlessly.
+It is probably one of the most transparent amplifiers I have ever listened to, and it can drive any headphone effortlessly.

 Finally, I had to find some place I could place this huge amplifier.
 The lack of room on my work-bench was all the motivation I needed to build a “stereo-stand” to hold the amplifier, DAC (Gustard X20Pro), and the headphones in use at each point in time.